YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Reference/GeneralAttributes/Index.rst

         String

     Description
-        The default class "label" associated with the label of the displayed value will be replaced by the string.
+        The default class **label** associated with the label of the displayed value will be replaced by the string.